azdinserhani/YumYard-Client-Side/README.md

 ## Features

-- Browse and search for recipes
+- **Recipe Browsing:** Browse and search for a variety of recipes.
-- View detailed recipe information
+- **Detailed Views:** View detailed recipe information, including ingredients and steps.
-- Add and manage your own recipes
+- **Recipe Management:** Add and manage your own recipes.
-- User authentication and profile management
+- **User Authentication:** User login, registration, and profile management.
-- Responsive design for mobile and desktop
+- **Responsive Design:** Fully responsive design for mobile and desktop.

+## Technologies Used

+- **React:** JavaScript library for building user interfaces.
+- **Axios:** Promise-based HTTP client for making API requests.
+- **React Router:** Library for routing in React applications.
+- **React Toastify:** Library for displaying notifications.
+- **CSS Modules:** CSS file in which all class and animation names are scoped locally by default.
+- **HTML5 & CSS3:** Standard web technologies for building web pages.
+- **Node.js & npm:** Runtime environment and package manager for JavaScript.

 ## Installation

 To get started with the YumYard client-side project, follow these steps:

-1. Clone the repository:
+1. **Clone the repository:**
    ```sh
    git clone https://github.com/azdinserhani/YumYard-Client-Side.git
    cd YumYard-Client-Side